 Lost 18th Century Houses In Spitalfields

-The handsome terraces of silk merchants’ houses in the streets beside Christ Church and in Elder St declare their history readily, yet there are other more modest buildings of the same era in Spitalfields which exist as the last vestiges of the workshops and dwellings where the weavers pursued their trade.
+The terraces of silk merchants’ houses in Spitalfields declare their history readily, yet there are other more modest buildings of the same era which survive as the last vestiges of the workshops and dwellings where the weavers pursued their trade.
 You might easily walk past without even noticing these undemonstrative structures, standing disregarded like silent old men in the crowd.

 I am indebted to Peter Guillery and his book The Small House in Eighteenth Century London for highlighting these buildings where the weavers worked, which are equally significant historically as the more flamboyant homes of those who profited from their labour.